herachxx/Maratova-Aruzhan-NSRI-member-website-2026/README.md

 # Maratova Aruzhan - NSRI School Ambassador Website

-NSRI (National Student Research Institute) is a global research community connecting high school students with PhD-level mentors from MIT, Emory, Oxford, and more.
+**National Student Research Institute** is a global research community connecting high school students with PhD-level mentors from MIT, Emory, Oxford, and more.
 Our mission is to give students the access, structure, and mentorship they need to conduct a real research.

 ## Tech Stack